Neil Hilborn: Publications

 Hilborn's first chapbook, Clatter, was self-published in 2012 before being picked up by Button Poetry and re-published in 2013.

 Hilborn's second book, Our Numbered Days, was released on May 14, 2015.
 The book is a collection of 45 poems.
 The book is divided into six different sections spanning the entire collection.
 Our Numbered Days features some of Hilborn's most well-known poetry, including "Joey" and "OCD".
 Arianna Miller is cited in her critical review as stating, "Hilborn wants readers to question his work, to use his pieces as a means of learning not only about oneself, but also about the world around him/her/them".
 The book is an Amazon bestseller with more than 50,000 copies in print.

 Influences

 In an interview with The Triangle, Hilborn cites Paul Guest, Sherman Alexie, and poets Patricia Smith and Michael Mlekoday as influencing his work.
 Mlekoday had a particularly strong influence as Hilborn's teacher, and is someone Hilborn says taught him "how to construct an image and how to speak precisely".

 Much of Hilborn's work is autobiographical, frequently referencing people and events from his own life.
 His work often references the topic of living with mental illness, and how his diagnoses of OCD and bipolar disorder have impacted him.

 Hilborn's work has inspired readers to create their own versions, videos, and interpretations of his poetry, particularly of his poem "OCD".
+This includes OCD Love, a dance performance to Techno music.